 FSR- Fluorosilicone Rubber: flame resistant, brake fluid resistant silicone used mostly in the auto industry.

 RTV- Room Temperature Vulcanize Silicone: RTV solidifies or vulcanizes at room temperature.
 It is used in prototype parts & Silicone caulks fall into this category.

 Silicones cure (chemical reaction) over time and temperature once a Platinum, Peroxide or Tin catalyst is added to silicone.
 LSR & HCR cure relatively quickly once exposed to high heat 350F +/-60F.
 At room temperature it may take days (LSR) or weeks (HCR) to cure.

 Three most prevalent silicone curing systems:

-Customer Question: ALL Vulcanized silicones in compression molding will turn white.
-That was in reply when asked about their “Medical Grade Silicone” Menstrual Cup (also made in China).
+That was a company's reply when asked about their “Medical Grade Silicone” Menstrual Cup (made in China).
 One retail company said that it’s a flaw in the material due to high curing temperatures.
 Another said that it depends on which molding process is being used; compression molding or injection molding, because the molding process changes the silicone structure.

 With Peroxide cure HCR, extra filler should not be added and a proper post-bake should be conducted to remove all volatiles.